mich2000/smartapp/documentatie/timesheet.md

 ## Week 6

 * Working on my web layer and meeting with instructor: 1h15
-* Working on my web layer and react a   pp, focusing on retrieval of forgotten password: 2h45
+* Working on my web layer and react app, focusing on retrieval of forgotten password: 2h45
 * Working on my react app, web layer and service layer: 2h30
 * Working on my react app, web layer.
 Solve problems related to middleware and jwt token in private cookies: 5h
 * Working on my web, service layer and my react app.
 Trying to solve problems related to credential middleware and changing passwords: 3h30